GI Cancer Genetics & Prevention Program

-The Smilow Cancer Genetics & Prevention Program is composed of an interdisciplinary team that includes geneticists, genetic counselors, physicians, and nurses who work together with the goal of providing you with your cancer risk assessment and taking steps to prevent the development of cancer.
+Located at Smilow Cancer Hospital, the Cancer Genetics and Prevention Program is composed of an interdisciplinary team that includes geneticists, genetic counselors, physicians, and nurses who work together with the goal of providing patients with personalized cancer risk assessment and taking steps to prevent the development of cancer.

-Our clinical team is committed to providing a comprehensive plan to help assist you and your family with all aspects of the risk assessment and testing process, surveillance, surgical decision-making and follow-up care.
+Our clinical team is committed to providing a comprehensive plan to help assist patients and their families with all aspects of the risk assessment and testing process, surveillance, surgical decision-making, and follow-up care.

-Who may be at risk for a hereditary or familial cancer?
+The following people may be at risk for a hereditary or familial cancer: